-If you love coffee, culture and incredible food, you’ll love the Victorian capital (and one of the world’s most liveable cities), Melbourne.
+If you’re a fan of coffee, culture and incredible food, you’ll love the Victorian capital, Melbourne.
 Here are our top ten reasons to study in Melbourne as an international student.

-1. Melbourne is the world’s ‘most liveable city’
+1. Melbourne is one of the most liveable cities in the world

-Currently, Melbourne is the ‘most liveable city‘ in both Australia and the world!
-There are a few reasons why Melbourne is considered such a great place to live.
-There are multiple public transport options, relatively low crime rates, and plenty of jobs.
+Currently, Melbourne is currently the second-most liveable city in the world and the most liveable in Australia!
+There are a few reasons why Melbourne is considered such a great place to live: there are multiple public transport options, relatively low crime rates, and plenty of jobs.
 Plus, it offers an awesome arts and culture scene, first-rate universities and easy lifestyle.